google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 <!--
 Thank you all so much for engaging in this session and sharing about yourselves in these presentations.
 We are going to revisit these two values in our next session about the offer process, so remember what you’ve selected.

 As I mentioned in the beginning of this presentation, becoming a presenter takes time and involves significant, frequent practice.
 I hope you’ve taken something from today’s session that you can apply to your project presentations and other presentations you give in the future.
 What remaining questions do you have?
-[Solicit student questions/comments, and respond to each.]
 -->

 ---